howardginsburg/AIAsAService/README.md

 Flow:
 1. A client makes a request to an OpenAI model through Azure API Management using a subscription key.
 1. Azure API Management forwards the request to the OpenAI model.
-1. Azure API Management logs the subscription id and request/response data to Event Hubs using an EventLogger policy.
+1. Azure API Management logs the subscription id and request/response data to Event Hubs using a log-to-eventhub policy.
 1. An Eventstream processor in Microsoft Fabric reads the data from Event Hubs.
 1. The output of the stream is writen to a delta table in a Lakehouse.
 1. The data in the delta table is then queried via a Power BI report or a Notebook.